ttkb-oss/mipsmatch/README.md

 `dups`, `mipsmatch` finds identical segments.
 The major advantage is that fingerprints can be versioned, curated, and distributed and finding matching fingerprints is a significantly cheaper operation than determining similarity.

-## mipsmatch evaluate
+## mipsmatch fingerprint

-`evaluate` is used to calculate segment and function fingerprints for all text symbols.
+`fingerprint` is used to calculate segment and function fingerprints for all text symbols.
 It takes a map file in GNU map format (lld or gold formats may or may not work) along with the target binary overlay that map was used to build.
 That file can be either a compiled file or one from a game disk.

-`evaluate` will create a YAML document which can then be used by `scan` to find matching segments in another bin file.
+`fingerprint` will create a YAML document which can then be used by `scan` to find matching segments in another bin file.

 Example:

 ```
-mipsmatch --output build/us/match.cen.yaml evaluate build/us/stcen.map build/us/stcen.elf
+mipsmatch --output build/us/match.cen.yaml fingerprint build/us/stcen.map build/us/stcen.elf
 ```

 ## mipsmatch scan